Croissant Bread Pudding

 - Bake for 45-55 minutes or until a thin knife inserted into the center comes out clean.
 The center should be set and puffed up when done.
 Let stand for 15 minutes before serving.
 Dust with powdered sugar if desired.

-To make ahead, cover and store in the fridge overnight.
-When ready to bake, remove from fridge, preheat your oven to 350F and bake as instructed.
+To make ahead – Fully assemble the bread pudding.
+Then cover and store in the fridge until ready to bake.
+When ready to bake: remove from fridge, uncover, and bake as instructed.

 Keywords: croissant bread pudding recipe, croissant bread and butter pudding, croissant pudding